Functional Horseshoe Smoothing for Functional Trend Estimation: Discussion

 \section{Discussion}

 We presented the Bayesian nonparametric smoothing method for functional time series data.
 This enables locally adaptive estimation by exploiting the sparsity from the shrinkage prior distributions.
-Simulation studies and empirical applications suggest that the method's performance, especially with a horseshoe-like prior, is good even in the presence of sharp changes.
+Simulation studies and empirical applications suggest that the method's performance, especially with a horseshoe-like prior, is good even with the presence of sharp changes.

-Indeed, we elucidated its theoretical properties.
+Moreover, we elucidated its theoretical properties.
 We discussed two significant issues with the shrinkage prior distribution.
 The first is the spike at the origin of the marginal prior, and the second is the thickness of its tail.
 Because of this, the estimator is expected to have ideal properties of eliminating noise and detecting abrupt changes simultaneously.
-We further checked the latter by proving the tail robustness of the posterior expectation, albeit only for specific cases.
-This is a feature that has not been discussed even with trend filtering using univariate horseshoe prior distributions \citep[e.g.][]{faulkner2018locally}, but our result is also the case for such models.
+We further checked the latter by proving the weak tail robustness of the posterior expectation.
+These are theoretical reason why horseshoe-like prior is favorable.

 Functional horseshoe smoothing (FHS) has two advantages over functional trend filtering \citep{wakayama2021locally}.
 One is that selecting the parameters is easy.
-In the optimization approach, selecting parameters using K-fold cross-validation was necessary, and the computational complexity increased with the number of folds and the number of parameters' candidates.
-FHS has the advantage that the PPL could be obtained after calculating the posterior distribution with MCMC, and the parameters could be easily selected by comparing their smallness.
-The other advantage is that the Bayesian model can incorporate local parameters.
-The optimization method uses a single parameter $\lambda$ to control the overall reduction, implying that it uses only the global parameter.
-In other words, if a sudden change exists, the $\lambda$ becomes larger to accommodate the change, and consequently, the other part becomes angular.
-In contrast, FHS using horseshoe-like prior allows the smooth and sharp parts of the estimation to coexist.
-Each part can be reduced to a different degree, owing to local parameters.
+In the optimization approach, selecting tuning parameter (penalty parameter) using K-fold cross-validation was necessary, and the computational complexity increased with the number of folds and the number of parameters' candidates.
+The time and effort required to select three parameters, $k$ (the order of difference), $L$ (the number of basis functions), and $\lambda$ (the penalty parameter), is enormous.
+In Bayesian approach, penalty parameters such as local parameters and global parameter are automatically selected through MCMC.
+The parameter selection is easier than with the frequentist method because it does not require the selection of penalty parameters and the PPL (criterion of model) can be calculated.
+In addition, Bayesian models tended to perform better than frequentist methods, especially when flexible shrinkage is required.
+This is because, as \cite{polson2010shrink, carvalho2010horseshoe} noted, by using local and global parameters, the horseshoe prior can shrink each part of the estimation to a different degree.
+Hence, FHS allows the smooth and sharp parts of the estimation to coexist.

 Also, FHS can deal with heterogeneously observed data.
 This model treats high-dimensional data as functional data, and as a result, allows heterogeneity in both the number of sampling points and the sampling locations.
 Hence, this model does not require missing value completion and can estimate trends without being disturbed by heterogeneity.
 In addition to being easy to implement, the results of simulation studies showed its good accuracy.